We did it.

 And so, the concept for Jezebel By Night was born.

 The name came to me almost instantly.
-My travel blog is named ‘Travelling Jezebel‘ and I honestly really love the character of Jezebel in the Bible.
+My travel blog is named ‘Travelling Jezebel‘ (I also have another blog called Not Your Boss Babe if you’re interested!) and I honestly really love the character of Jezebel in the Bible.

 I’m not religious but I’m familiar with the story of Jezebel, and I’m even more familiar with how much this bitch has been MISREPRESNTED throughout history.